Fire Safety and Decoration Policies

 In addition to the information on this page, the University Office of Environmental Health and Safety (EHS) can assist in answering questions if you contact the University Fire Marshal at firstname.lastname@example.org.
 EHS will also perform courtesy inspections upon request.

 All residence areas have been designated as smoke-free facilities.
 Smoking is not allowed within any part of residence areas or within 25 feet of the buildings, including exterior balconies, stairways, steps and entranceways.

-- Curtains, draperies, hangings, and other decorative materials suspended
+- Curtains, draperies, hangings, banners and fabric flags suspended

-from walls or ceilings are prohibited.
+from walls or windows are prohibited.
 Windows are furnished with compliant

 blinds or shades.

 - Total wall space covered by permitted combustible material (such as posters, corkboards or calendars) must be less

 than 10%.
 Any additional combustible material on the walls must be framed